 12 Top-Rated Resorts on Vancouver Island

-Those preferring cultural activities, attractions, and the many fun things to see and do offered by an urban landscape also won't be disappointed.
-Victoria, the island's largest city (and BC's capital), is where you'll find luxury accommodations at places like Pacific Sands Beach Resort and Brentwood Bay Resort & Spa, each just a short distance from the city's downtown core, yet far enough away to provide the peace and tranquility one would want from an ocean-view vacation spot.
+Those preferring cultural activities and attractions, and fun things to do offered by an urban landscape also won't be disappointed.
+Victoria, the island's largest city and BC's capital, is where you'll find luxury accommodations at places like Brentwood Bay Resort & Spa and the Oak Bay Resort, each just a short distance from the city's downtown core.

 Address: 500 Osprey Lane, Tofino, British Columbia

 When it comes to wilderness lodgings, few can match the unique accommodations on offer at Clayoquot Wilderness Resort.
-Located just minutes from the village of Tofino and boasting magnificent views over Clayoquot Sound, this unique safari-style experience offers guests the chance to spend their vacation in luxury tent-style rooms.
-Each of the 25 canvas-covered suites is elegantly decorated and furnished and boasts all the conveniences needed to ensure a memorable stay, including spacious living quarters; king beds; and bathrooms with heated floors, walk-in showers, and soaker tubs.
-For those wanting to really splash out on some wilderness luxury, a number of suites offer separate lounge areas and full kitchens.
+One of the best resorts in Tofino and boasting magnificent views over Clayoquot Sound, this unique safari-style experience offers guests the chance to spend their vacation in luxury tent-like accommodations.
+Each of the 25 canvas-covered suites is elegantly decorated and furnished and boasts all the conveniences needed to ensure a memorable stay.

 Address: 1 Clayoquot, Tofino, British Columbia